-Epstein – Barr virus infection, also known as the “kissing disease”, is a viral infection that is spread via direct contact, usually through kissing or using the same utensils with the infected person.
+Epstein – Barr virus infection, also known as the “kissing disease”, or Mononucleosis is a viral infection that is spread via direct contact, usually through kissing or using the same utensils with the infected person.

 The virus causes glandular fever (mononucleosis) wherein the number of lymphocytes in the blood becomes elevated.
 This causes enlargement of the spleen and may sometimes enlarge the liver as well.